switowski/portfolio/src/_includes/components/WFPIntro.md

 Are those recommendations going to make your code much faster?
 Not really.
 Is knowing those small differences going to make a slightly better Python programmer?
 Hopefully!

 You can read more about some assumptions I made, the benchmarking setup, and answers to some common questions in the [Introduction]({% postUrl "writing-faster-python-intro" %}) article.
+And you can find most of the code examples in [this](https://github.com/switowski/blog-resources/tree/master/writing-faster-python) repository.

 :::